Jarlmanns saga ok Hermanns: Manuscripts

 The saga is attested in more manuscripts than almost any other Icelandic saga, around 70; the only competitor is Mágus saga jarls.
 There are two main early versions: a generally longer, more highbrow and probably earlier version, first attested in Eggertsbók (AM 556a-b 4to, from the later fifteenth century), and a generally shorter, more dynamic, probably younger version.
 Recent research suggests, however, that these two versions are probably independent adaptations of a lost common original, rather than the shorter version being adapted from the longer.
 Most manuscripts are held in Iceland and elsewhere in Europe, though a few, such as Fiske Icelandic Collection, Cornell University, Ithaca, New York: Ic F75 A125, 8° are in North America.

-The following list of manuscripts is based on the survey by Kalinke and Mitchell, on Handrit.is, and on the Stories for All Time survey of fornaldarsaga manuscripts.
+The following list of manuscripts is based on the survey by Kalinke and Mitchell as corrected and expanded by Philip Lavender, and on Handrit.is and the Stories for All Time survey of fornaldarsaga manuscripts.
 Links to online catalogue entries are provided where available.